aeryuzhev/de-zoomcamp-project/readme.md

 3. Make sure that you have selected this new project.

-4. Enable Google Compute Engine API for your project [in the GCP console](https://console.developers.google.com/apis/library/compute.googleapis.com).
+4. [Enable Google Compute Engine API](https://console.developers.google.com/apis/library/compute.googleapis.com) for your project in the GCP console.

+5. [Enable Cloud Dataproc API](https://console.cloud.google.com/marketplace/product/google/dataproc.googleapis.com) for your project in the GCP console.

-5. [Create a service account key](https://console.cloud.google.com/apis/credentials/serviceaccountkey) with the following settings:
+6. [Create a service account key](https://console.cloud.google.com/apis/credentials/serviceaccountkey) with the following settings:
    - Click "Create Service Account".
    - Give it any name you like and click "Create and continue".
    - For the Role, choose "Project -> Editor", then click "Continue".
    - Skip granting additional users access, and click "Done".

-6. After you create your service account, download your service account key.
+7. After you create your service account, download your service account key.
    - Select your service account from the list.
    - Select the "Keys" tab.
    - In the drop down menu, select "Create new key".